Nursing Home Negligence And Abuse

 - Unexplained withdrawals, sudden changes in emotion, or depression.

 - Unattended medical needs.

 According to federal and state laws, mandated reporters are also available and should be ready to help.
 Mandated reporters include health professionals like chiropractors, dentists, nurses, and pharmacists.
 They can also include adult day care workers, fire fighters, law enforcement officers, and social workers.
 The full list encompasses those entrusted with the responsibility of caring for the elderly.
 These individuals are required to report when there is reasonable cause or suspicion of abuse.

 After the reports are filed, investigations can ensue and legal aid may be required.
 It is important to have an experience law firm that has your interests at heart.

 Where to Seek Legal Help

 Elder abuse can be difficult to handle.
-At Norton & Norton, P.C., we have experience in malpractice cases and are not afraid to take challenging cases.
+At Norton & Spencer, P.C., we have experience in malpractice cases and are not afraid to take challenging cases.
 To discuss any aspect of elder injury in a free, no-obligation meeting with one of our Kansas City nursing home negligence attorneys, call us at 816-454-5800.
 You may also send us a confidential email.